ministryofjustice/security-guidance/policies/video-and-voice-conferencing-best-practice.md

 ---

 # Video and Voice Conferencing Best Practice
 With so many of us working from home, video conferencing has quickly become part of our daily routine.
-But just because something is familiar doesn’t mean that we should close our eyes to the security risks that it can present.
+But just because something is familiar doesn't mean that we should close our eyes to the security risks that it can present.

 You should always be aware of your working environment when you work with MoJ information.
 If anyone else might see the data, or hear you talk about it as you use it, that may cause privacy problems.